 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

 IF YOU SEE an animal you are interested in, please call the shelter and see if it is still available.
-The shelter does not have computer access, email is checked by a volunteer at their home, therefore, you SHOULD CALL THE SHELTER if you do not get a response from emailing.
-Animals are given 72 hours to be adopted, sometimes they are kept a few days longer if space is available.
+Animals are held a minimum of 72 hours.
+As space permits, animals are kept beyond their legal hold time.
 This website is updated weekly.

 ANIMALS FROM THIS SHELTER ARE REQUIRED TO BE SPAYED OR NEUTERED ONCE AGE APPROPRIATE.
 ANIMALS AT THE SHELTER ARE NOT ROUTINELY ALTERED PRIOR TO ADOPTION.